erply/identity-wrapper/README.md

 ```

 ### LaunchApp()
-Use JWT and AccountID to launch app and get launchCode.
+Use JWT and and your selected AccountID to launch app and get launchCode.
 ```Go

 launch, err := identityAPI.LaunchApp(jwt, accountID)